 The bukkit GUI project (BukkitGUI)

-This project is abandoned, and is unlikely to receive further updates.
-However, it will keep working with future minecraft updates, since it works independent of the minecraft code.
+Development of this project came to a halt, and therefore BukkitGUI is unlikely to receive further updates.
+However, it will keep working with future Minecraft updates, since it works independent of the Minecraft code.

 Problems?
 Please read the f.a.q.
 View frequently asked questions